weaveVM/blobvm-core/README.md

 </p>

 ## About
-BlobVM is a computing protocol that implements the [MEM compute protocol](https://docs.mem.tech) on top of EVM networks supporting [EIP-4844](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-4844.md).
-It leverages blobs for short-lived data availability (DA), [3EM](https://github.com/three-em/3em/) for execution, and [Arweave](https://arweave.org) for permanent data archiving.
+BlobVM is a computing protocol that implements the [ERC-7689](https://ethereum-magicians.org/t/erc-7689-smart-blobs/19672).
+This implementation of the ERC follow its specifications for the State Computing Machine, and the Sequencer.
+For data computation, a [MEM node](https://docs.mem.tech) is used.

 ## Build locally